FeatureBaseDB/featurebase-examples/docker-example/README.md

 # Start FeatureBase with Docker
 This guide covers starting FeatureBase using a Docker compose file.
-Kafka and Zookeeper are also run and a Python example file is provided to insert data into FeatureBase through sending the data to Kafka.
+Kafka and Zookeeper are also run and a Python example file is provided to insert data into FeatureBase by sending the data to Kafka for ingestion.

 If you want to run FeatureBase and Kafka from a terminal shell, you may [follow this guide](https://github.com/FeatureBaseDB/featurebase-examples/tree/main/kafka-starter).